 If a student stops studying for a period of 6 months or more, WritePoint reserves the right to terminate any possibility of continuing and can insist on the student starting again with the first session.
 If a period of 9 months or more since the last session was sent/attended, WritePoint reserves the right to end the student’s enrollment as a WritePoint student and WritePoint’s obligation will be considered as having been delivered in full without any further warning.
 No further notice beyond this announcement is required.
 If the student contacts WritePoint requesting a break for personal reasons, WritePoint will consider this request and respond within 7 business days.
 Without written permission, no student is entitled to continue the course if more than 6 months have passed between sessions; and at 9 months from the last session, the student is considered to have withdrawn from the course entirely.
 Finally, all sessions and work must be completed within an 18 month period from the date the student received the first session.
 If after 18 months the student has not completed the course, WritePoint will be viewed as having fulfilled all obligations and service requirements.

 WritePoint has no obligation to initiate contact.
 This is the obligation of the student and as such, students are encouraged to contact WritePoint if a “freeze” is required (for example, for maternity agreement, family situation, etc.).
-While WritePoint is not obligated to agree to freeze these conditions, WritePoint agrees to consider the request and as much as possible in each situation, to accommodate the request.
+While WritePoint is not obligated to agree to freeze these conditions, WritePoint agrees to consider the request and as much as possible in each situation (based on many factors including, but not limited to our current student participation amount and other demands on our time and resources), to accommodate the request.
 Under no circumstances, will WritePoint accept more than one “freeze” request per student.

 This page was created on March 4, 2013 and has been updated as required.